What are the steps of the food system?

-However, food supply chains are undergoing rapid transformations, especially in low- and middle-income countries, often leading to greater interaction between these environments and urban and rural actors.
-The categories of food systems developed for this panel highlight the common patterns in food supply chains and food environments that exist in all countries.
-By comparing these different types of food systems, users can understand the complexity of food systems and begin to identify priority areas of action within their own food systems.
-In informal and expanding food systems, agricultural productivity is, on average, higher than in rural and traditional food systems.
+However, food supply chains are undergoing rapid transformations, especially in low- and middle-income countries.
+This often leads to greater interaction between urban and rural environments.
+By comparing different types of food systems, users can understand their complexity and identify priority areas of action within their own systems.
+In informal and expanding food systems, agricultural productivity is usually higher than in rural and traditional food systems.

 Sally Koepke